 You can also use a credit score simulator to play with the variables.
 This will allow you to see how much you can advance your score if you pay off all your balances, if you just pay off one, what happens when a lien or bankruptcy is removed from your file, etc.

 Another option is to get your credit score from Credit Karma which has an interactive score simulator to show how different actions may change your score.
-Along with this, you will get access to 4 credit scores, an explanation of your score to help you understand how lenders view your credit history, as well as credit monitoring.
+Along with this, you will get access to credit scores showing information from TransUnion, Equifax, and VantageScore.
+In addition, you'll get an explanation of your score to help you understand how lenders view your credit history, as well as credit monitoring.
 Best of all, it really is free and doesn't require a credit card.